Andrew's Digital Garden

 You don't actually generate Figma designs, you generate code that powers the in-built browser like thing.
 That being said, you can copy the output into a Figma file, or publish the code as a website.

 When using your UI Kit as an input to Figma Make, it generates something that looks like your design system.
-However since it's powered by code, it seemingly remakes your components with Tailwind and Radix, using custom CSS, style attributes, etc. Unsure if this would be better if you had something like Code Connect working.
-Also to my understanding, this is not actually Make Kits, it's something different (which is confusing) In most cases, this feature isn't very helpful.
+However since it's powered by code, it seemingly remakes your components with Tailwind and Radix, using custom CSS, style attributes, etc. It seems like it's "extracting" library styles, rather than using your library.
+Unsure if this would be better if you had something like Code Connect working, but I don't think so.
+In most cases, this feature isn't very helpful.
 I'm not sure how many people would have a UI Kit but not a Component Library.

 It uses an opinionated full Vite starter app, so you often need to set up some boilerplate for things like loading styles, providers, etc. You have a limited amount of control of the build process, which is a bit annoying if something needs to load from a CDN, you need to setup a static folder, etc. The best way I've found to control this is through guidelines. https://developers.figma.com/docs/code/write-design-system-guidelines/ [[20260306121823-ai-instructions]]